Severe Thunderstorm Warning issued for Gratiot by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Gratiot by NWS

-Effective: 2021-08-28 19:33:00 EDT Expires: 2021-08-28 20:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and deadly cloud to ground lightning.
+Effective: 2021-08-28 18:58:00 EDT Expires: 2021-08-28 19:30:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Prepare immediately for large hail and deadly cloud to ground lightning.
 Seek shelter inside a well-built structure.
 Stay away from windows.
 Torrential rainfall is occurring with these storms, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Gratiot The National Weather Service in Grand Rapids has issued a * Severe Thunderstorm Warning for Southeastern Gratiot County in central Michigan * Until 815 PM EDT. * At 732 PM EDT, severe thunderstorms were located along a line extending from 5 miles south of Breckenridge to 6 miles northwest of Elsie, moving northeast at 35 mph.
+Target Area: Gratiot A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 730 PM EDT FOR NORTHEASTERN GRATIOT COUNTY At 658 PM EDT, severe thunderstorms were located along a line extending from near Alma to 6 miles east of Ithaca, moving northeast at 15 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Ashley...
-Bannister HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees.
+These severe storms will be near Breckenridge around 720 PM EDT.
+Other locations impacted by these severe thunderstorms include Wheeler and North Star.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0